How can one build wealth as a Canadian?

 There are far more strategies available when it comes to purchasing an investment property so take the time to do your research as having the money for a downpayment is only a little part of the whole real estate investing scene.

-Build Wealth to Capitalize on a Business Venture
+Fund a Business Venture

 If you’re entrepreneurial, part of your wealth equation may be owning a business of your own.